halaxa/json-machine/README.md

 | `"/results/-/status"` | `{"results":[{"status": "iterated"}, {"status": "also iterated"}]}` (a hyphen instead of an array index) |
 | `"/"` (gotcha! - a slash followed by an empty string, see the [spec](https://tools.ietf.org/html/rfc6901#section-5)) | `{"":["this","array","will","be","iterated"]}` |

+<a name="options"></a>
+## Options
+Options may change how a JSON is parsed.
+Array of options is the second parameter of all `Items::from*` functions.
+Available options are:
+- `pointer` - A JSON Pointer string that tells which part of the document you want to iterate.
+- `decoder` - An instance of `ChunkDecoder` interface.
+- `debug` - `true` or `false` to enable or disable the debug mode.
+When the debug mode is enabled, data such as line, column and position in the document are available during parsing or in exceptions.
+Keeping debug disabled adds slight performance advantage.

 <a name="parsing-json-stream-api-responses"></a>
 ## Parsing streaming responses from a JSON API